-The college has well developed strategies for managing risk and strives to embed risk management in all that it does.
+The college is in the process of updating and reforming its strategies for managing risk and strives to embed risk management in all that it does.
 Risk management processes are designed to protect its assets, reputation and financial stability.
 The governing body has overall responsibility for risk management and its approach to managing risks and internal controls is explained in the Statement on Corporate Governance.